SociallyIneptWeeb/AniVoiceChanger/README.md

 ### Install RVC WebUI

 If you haven't installed the RVC WebUI, download the RVC-beta.7z file from [here](https://huggingface.co/lj1995/VoiceConversionWebUI/blob/main/RVC-beta.7z) and extract it using 7-Zip into a folder of your choosing.
+It will take around 8GB of space, not including any voice models that you may train later on.

 ### Clone AniVoiceChanger repository